 Highway 215, between Bethel NC, and the Blue Ridge Parkway is not only a wonderful scenic drive, but also provides access to a number of great waterfalls and hiking trails.
 One of them, is Little Bird Falls, located 5.7 miles from the Parkway, north on Highway 215.

 Little Bird Falls is a beautiful cascade over some large rocks, that is about 20-30 foot tall.
 Below the falls are a number of smaller falls as well, along the creek.
 The area surrounding the falls is exquisite and green during the spring and summer.

 To access the falls, park in one of the small pull over areas on both sides of Highway 215.
-They area small, so they may be full.
+They are small, so they may be full in the summer.
 If so, drive a little further north on Highway 215, and there is a larger parking area on the right, where you can park and walk up.

 The falls are visible from the road in the winter and early spring, but once the foliage completely grows in, Little Bird Falls is difficult to see from the road.
 The creek itself is visible though, and flows through a metal pipe under the road.
 There is guardrail in front of the area.

-We spent a good hour here just taking photos, and sitting on the rocks, enjoying the sites and sounds of the area.
-The amount of green here is almost magical.
-We visited in the spring, after some heavy rains so the flow was strong and vibrant.
-The flow will diminish considerably in the summer and in dryer conditions.
+We love to come here, and just spend time taking photos, sitting on the rocks, and enjoying the sites and sounds of the area.
+The amount of green here is almost magical in the spring in summer.
+Moss is everywhere.

 Waterfall flow is heavier in the Fall, and diminishes some as Fall arrives.